sboysel/afrobarometer/README.md

 `afrobarometer`: Load Afrobarometer Data into R
 ===============================================

 The `afrobarometer` automates laoding Afrobarometer Survey data into the R environment.
 Open access data is downloaded as needed.
-The user supplies any optional restricted access data.
-Data is cached in the Afrobarometer data directory, merged in a master SQLite database in the data directory, and read into R as a local `tibble`.
+The user supplies any optional restricted access data (i.e. survey respondents georeferenced by sampling unit).
+Merged data is cached in the Afrobarometer data directory and read into R as a local `data.frame`.

 -   [Data](http://www.afrobarometer.org/data)
 -   [Data usage policy](http://www.afrobarometer.org/data/data-use-policy)